Applying this year

-To enable applicants to come to interview in Cambridge, the Colleges are pleased to provide support for travel costs to students who are in local authority care and/or are currently in receipt of free school meals and who attend a UK maintained sector school/college.
-Public transport costs between £20 and £80 can be reimbursed, and the Colleges will contact eligible applicants directly with further information when they’re invited to interview.
+To enable applicants to come to interview in Cambridge, the Colleges are pleased to provide support for travel costs to students who meet one of the following criteria: a) are/have been in local authority care for any period of time, b) are currently eligible for Free School Meals AND who attend a UK maintained sector school or college, c) are mature applicants currently eligible for benefits that would entitle any dependent children to Free School Meals.
+The Colleges will contact eligible applicants directly with further information when they're invited to interview.

 If you have any concerns about travel costs for your interview and you have not already been contacted, please get in touch with the Admissions Team and we will discuss this directly with you.

-All applicants for entry in 2020 and deferred entry in 2021 across the University will be emailed the outcome of their application on 15 January 2020, and UCAS will update shortly thereafter.
+All applicants for entry in 2021 and deferred entry in 2022 across the University will be informed of the outcome of their application in January 2021.

 Decisions on which candidates will receive an offer of a place are made on a holistic basis, combining performance in interviews, the school or college reference, actual and predicted exam results, and any other relevant factors concerning the application.
 So far as possible, both intellectual achievement and potential are taken into consideration.
 Our aim is to choose students of high ability who have a keen interest in their subject and who are likely to benefit most from the unique opportunities in this field of education at Cambridge.